Snark (graph theory): History and examples

 In 1975, Rufus Isaacs generalized Blanuša's method to construct two infinite families of snarks: the flower snarks and the Blanuša–Descartes–Szekeres snarks, a family that includes the two Blanuša snarks, the Descartes snark and the Szekeres snark.
 Isaacs also discovered a 30-vertex snark that does not belong to the Blanuša–Descartes–Szekeres family and that is not a flower snark: the double-star snark.
+Another infinite family, the Loupekine snarks, was published by Isaacs in 1976, credited to F. Loupekine.
+It includes two 22-vertex snarks derived from the Petersen graph.

 The 50-vertex Watkins snark was discovered in 1989.

 Another notable cubic non-three-edge-colorable graph is Tietze's graph, with 12 vertices; as Heinrich Franz Friedrich Tietze discovered in 1910, it forms the boundary of a subdivision of the Möbius strip requiring six colors.
 However, because it contains a triangle, it is not generally considered a snark.
 Under strict definitions of snarks, the smallest snarks are the Petersen graph and Blanuša snarks, followed by six different 20-vertex snarks.